CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 In general, output is always
 written at the start of the year, month, day, or hour without any ability to shift the phase.
-For instance, monthly output is always written on the first of the month without an ability to write it once a month on the 10th of the month for instance.
+For instance, monthly output is always written on the first of the month.
+It is not possible, for instance, to write monthly data once a month on the 10th of the month.
 In the same way, quarterly data for Dec-Jan-Feb vs Jan-Feb-Mar is not easily controlled.
 A better approach is to create monthly data and then to aggregate to quarters as a post-processing step.
-The history and restart frequency setting `1` indicates output at a frequency of timesteps.
-This frequency output is defined by the value of ``istep1``, the actual model times.
+The history and restart (``histfreq``, ``dumpfreq``) setting `1` indicates output at a frequency of timesteps.
+This is the character `1` as opposed to the integer 1.
+This frequency output is computed using ``istep1``, the model timestep.
 This may vary with each run depending on several factors including the model timestep, initial date, and value of ``istep0``.